Oxygen Builder vs Elementor Pro: Which WordPress Site Builder Is Better For Your Needs?

 Oxygen User Interface

-You immediately notice with the Oxygen interface the number of customizability options.
+You immediately notice with the Oxygen user interface the number of customizability options.
 You are given complete control over everything on the page.

 This makes the interface a bit cluttered if you aren't as familiar with WordPress development.